Fine tuning SMLs

 })

-We divide the dataset into subsets for training, validation and test.
+We divide the dataset into training, validation, and test subsets.

 percent_of_train_dataset = 0.90